symsoft/ecc-api-guide/services.md

 }
 ```

-For recurring bucket services an optional limit can be specified.
+For _recurring-bucket_ services an optional limit can be specified.
 The limit are applied individual per subscription.
 The service below is a recurring voice service.
 Reset at the 1st day of each month with an individual limit of 1000 minutes per month.
 Current usage is 8 minutes.

 ```